parallaxinc/propeller/readme.md

 # Propeller 2 Repository
 This repository serves as a source of information and source code for the Propeller Community as the Propeller 2 is tested and further developed.
+Want to contribute?
+[Follow these steps.](https://github.com/parallaxinc/propeller/wiki)

 ## Resources
 - A simple [Propeller Website](https://propeller.parallax.com) is driven by content in the /docs subfolder.